People Will Talk: Plot

 Dr. Noah Praetorius is a physician who teaches in a medical school and founded a clinic dedicated to treating patients humanely and holistically.
 A colleague who dislikes Praetorius's unorthodox but effective methods, Dr. Rodney Elwell, has hired a detective to investigate Praetorius.
-A housemaid who once worked for Praetorius reacts visibly when Elwell asks her about Praetorius's mysterious friend Mr. Shunderson, who rarely leaves Praetorius's side and has a deep, intuitive understanding of human and animal nature.
+A housekeeper who once worked for Praetorius reacts visibly when Elwell asks her about Praetorius's mysterious friend Mr. Shunderson, who rarely leaves Praetorius's side and has a deep, intuitive understanding of human and animal nature.

 Meanwhile, student Deborah Higgins enters Praetorius's life, displaying signs of emotional distress.
 After she faints during a lecture, Praetorius examines her and informs her that she's pregnant.
 Upset by this news, "Mrs. Higgins" admits that she's not really married.
-She will not reveal who the unborn child’s father is, and says knowing about her condition would be too much for her own father to bear.
-In a hallway near Praetorius's office, she shoots herself.
+She will not reveal who the unborn child's father is, and says knowing about her condition would be too much for her father to bear.
+In a hallway near Praetorius's office, she shoots herself but is not seriously injured.

-After successfully operating on Deborah, Praetorius tries to calm her by telling her there was a mistake in her pregnancy test, but she has fallen in love with him, and becomes upset at her own embarrassing behavior.
+After successfully operating on Deborah, Praetorius tries to calm her by telling her there was a mistake in her pregnancy test.
+But she has fallen in love with him, and becomes upset at her own embarrassing behavior.
 She runs away from the clinic, forcing him to find her so he can tell her she really is pregnant.

-Praetorius and Shunderson drive out to where Deborah and her father Arthur live, a farm owned by Arthur's brother, John.Arthur thinks that his daughter burned herself with a curling iron.
-Deborah and Praetorius hide Deborah's shooting incident from her father, who is a failure in life and lives unhappily as a dependent of his stingy brother.
+Praetorius and Shunderson drive to where Deborah and her father Arthur live, a farm owned by Arthur's brother, John.
+Arthur thinks that his daughter's injury occurred when she burned herself with a curling iron.
+Deborah and Praetorius hide Deborah's shooting incident from her father, who is a failure in life and lives unhappily as a dependant of his stingy brother.
 Deborah is his only pride in life, which might become intolerable for him with a baby to take care of and his daughter's reputation ruined.

 While showing Praetorius the farm, Deborah admits her love for him.
 She also wonders why he is visiting and begins to suspect that he is attracted to her.
 After she seductively interrogates him, they share a passionate kiss.
 They soon get married, and Arthur comes to live with them.
-Deborah goes to the store in order to buy her husband an electric train set and a birthday cake for his birthday.A few weeks later, Deborah suggests to Noah that she may be pregnant, and he admits that she was pregnant all along.They debate over the due date of the baby.
-Her husband says September and she says December.
-She ruefully concludes that he married her out of pity, but he convinces her that he really did fall in love with her.
+Deborah goes to the store in order to buy her husband an electric train set and a cake for his birthday.
+A few weeks later, Deborah suggests to Noah that she may be pregnant, and he admits that she was pregnant all along.
+They debate over the due date of the baby, Noah says September and she says December.
+She ruefully concludes that he married her out of pity, but Noah convinces her that he really did fall in love with her.